Roker2/qml-go-iocomponent/README.md

 >    }
 > ```

-"<fullappname>" is name of your program, for example "by.roker2.mega".
+"fullappname" is name of your program, for example "by.roker2.mega".

 ### 3 writable folders